Ask us a question

 I have raised the question of provisoin for Active Travel between the Kirklees residential development at Riverside and the town centre on multiple occasions to council officers, councillors, Cllr Crook the Cabinet portfolio holder, Cllr Turner representing the council on the Dewsbury Neighbourhood Board and they all assure me that the matter is well in hand.
 The critical issue is being able to cross the River Calder.
 The TRU project is going to leave the existing rail bridge in place as a heritage structure after the new viaduct is built.
 Howeer, at the most recent TRU consultation a representative of Network Rail told me that the bridge would be 'isolated', probably with the embankment removed on both sides thus negating any possibility of use by cyclists and walkers using the only 'green corridor' that exists between Riverside and the town.
 What communication is taking place between WYCA, Kirkees and TRU to make use of this heritage asset to support Active Travel for the future 10,000 population of Riverside?

-pedalingslowly asked about 2 months agoMany thanks for your question.
+pedalingslowly asked 5 months agoMany thanks for your question.
 The Transpennine Route Upgrade team is currently exploring all available options for the future of the existing rail bridge once the new Baker Viaduct is constructed.
 While you may have been informed that the bridge could be “isolated,” no final decision has been made at this stage.
 A range of factors including safety, cost, structural integrity, and the potential community and connectivity benefits are all being carefully considered.

 The Transpennine Route Upgrade team is continuing to work closely with Kirklees Council and the West Yorkshire Combined Authority (WYCA) to ensure that any feasible opportunities to support Active Travel are fully explored as part of this process.